 But actually there was a causal link between chemotherapy and poor prognosis, but I'd got it the wrong way round - it was the poor prognosis that was the cause of the chemotherapy.
 The patients with the more aggressive breast cancers were given more aggressive treatment, hence the chemotherapy, whereas patients that had less aggressive cancers didn't need chemo - they received alternative treatments.

-I explain all about these alternatives in a FREE book Correlation and Causation - The Trouble With Story Telling.
+I explain all about these alternatives in Correlation Is Not Causation.

 In this book, you'll learn:

-This blog post is an accompaniment to Correlation and Causation - The Trouble With Story Telling, and is here to help you take the next steps.
+This blog post is an accompaniment to the eBook Correlation is Not Causation, and is here to help you take the next steps.

-Below you'll find the best resources on learning about correlation and causation that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your ninja correlation skills.
+Below you'll find the best resources on learning about correlations that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your correlation ninja skills.

 Udemy Video Courses